Monday, April 21, 2008

 3) Luke 21:36: note that the "escape out from all these things" is associated with standing before the Son of man;

 4) 2 Thessalonians 2:1-5: note that the Thessalonians had thought they missed it all, not only the gathering of the saints to Christ, but the coming of our Lord.
 The reference only makes sense if they were expecting a "secret rapture."
-Paul reassures them by reiterating that the coming will not be secret [even if the gathering is];
+Paul reassures them by reiterating that the coming will not be secret, even though the gathering is;

 5) Revelation 3:7-13: note that there is a Jewish/Gentile divergence referenced and that the church in Philadelphia was promised to be kept out from the hour (a short period) of trial coming upon the whole earth;